kubernetes/enhancements/keps/sig-storage/3314-csi-differential-snapshot/README.md

 #### Securing The HTTP Listener

-The `DifferentialSnapshot` listener that exposes the callback endpoint will be secured by delegating the request authorisation to the Kubernetes API server using the [`SubjectAccessReview`](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.24/#subjectaccessreview-v1-authorization-k8s-io)
+The `VolumeSnapshotDelta` listener that exposes the callback endpoint will be secured by delegating the request authorisation to the Kubernetes API server using the [`SubjectAccessReview`](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.24/#subjectaccessreview-v1-authorization-k8s-io)